Cut Out Cookies

 Next, add an egg, vanilla extract and almond extract:

-Add all-purpose flour and baking powder, then mix on low speed to incorporate the flour mixture and turn it into a dough:
+Add all-purpose flour and baking powder, then mix on low speed to incorporate the flour mixture and turn it into a soft dough:

 Roll the dough out onto a flat, lightly floured surface using a rolling pin, then cut your shapes out:

-Set the cookies out on a silicone mat or parchment paper:
+Set the cookies out on a silicone mat or parchment paper lined cookie sheet: